smohamedfarouk/NiceApp/README.txt

               cancelling checks

 Packaging:
- 1. Zip contains a SRC folder with all the code
+ 1. Zip contains a SRC folder with all the code (NiceAppSrc.zip)
  2. Executable java jar file
  3. Java Doc

-Run Instructions (Executable):
+Run Instructions (Executable/Maven):
-1. Copy the jar to a folder in C drive
+1. Create a directory called NiceApp in c drive
+2. Copy the Zip file NiceAppSrc.zip to the newly created directory
+3. cd NiceAppSrc folder
-2. Make sure you have java installed in the computer
+4. Make sure you have java installed in the computer
-3. Start the application using  java - jar NiceApp.jar
+5. Start the application using  java - jar nice-1.0.jar

-Run Instructions (Maven):
-1. Copy the src to a folder in C drive
-2. Make sure you have java installed in the computer
-3. navigate to the directory where you have the pom.xml
-4. mvn clean install (should show the results of run and tests)
+6. mvn clean install (should show the results of run and tests)